 3. Support Reproductive Healthcare Access

 As a community member, advocate for policies that protect access to reproductive healthcare.
 Volunteer at or donate to organizations that support women’s health, LGBTQIA+ health, and reproductive rights, such as Planned Parenthood, the ACLU, or local community clinics.
-These organizations provide critical services that can help reduce the mental strain caused by the lack of access to care.

 4. Combat Stigma Against the LGBTQIA+ Community

-LGBTQIA+ individuals, especially transgender and non-binary people, face an alarming rise in discrimination and violence, particularly in areas where laws are being proposed to strip away their rights.
-This not only contributes to a hostile environment but also worsens mental health outcomes for those who are already marginalized.
+This not only contributes to a hostile environment but also worsens mental health outcomes for those who are already don’t feel comfortable.

 5. Address Mental Health Stigma and Promote Resources